YehuCarrington/BareMetalBlink/docs/gpio_setup.md

 The **STM32G4 series**, like most microcontrollers, provides access to GPIO ports through **memory-mapped registers**.
 One of the most valuable lessons I’ve learned through this project is how to navigate and interpret the **reference manual** and **datasheet** — both essential tools for bare-metal development.

-Although I’ve worked with other microcontrollers before, this was my first experience using ST’s ecosystem.
-I was curious to see how they structure their technical documentation, and I quickly realized just how critical it is to read beyond just the GPIO chapter.
+Although I’ve worked with other microcontrollers before, this was my first experience using ST’s ecosystem at the bare metal level.
+I was curious to see how they structure their technical documentation, and just how steep the learning curve for doing a simple blinking LED would be.

 ---